-Texas Instruments Incorporated accounted for 13% of our consolidated net revenues in both 2014 and 2013.
+During the years ended December 31, 2015 and 2014, Hakuto Co.
+Ltd., one of our distributors, accounted for 12% and 11% of our consolidated net revenues, respectively.
+These revenues were generated by our Thermal Products segment.
+During the year ended December 31, 2014, Texas Instruments Incorporated accounted for 13% of our consolidated net revenues.
 While all three of our operating segments sold products to this customer, these revenues were primarily generated by our Mechanical Products and Electrical Products segments.
-Hakuto Co.
-Ltd. accounted for 11% of our consolidated net revenues in 2014.
-These revenues were generated by our Thermal Products segment.
-During the years ended December 31, 2014 and 2013, no other customer accounted for 10% or more of our consolidated net revenues.
+During the years ended December 31, 2015 and 2014, no other customer accounted for 10% or more of our consolidated net revenues.